 What does this mean to CSU?
 To the Research Community?

-While NSF has been regularly communicating their expectations, all Federal awarding agencies have the same requirements under FAR and UG for risk assessment.
+While NSF has been regularly communicating its expectations, all Federal awarding agencies have the same requirements under FAR and UG for risk assessment.
 Also, Per UG 2 CFR 200.339, Federal awarding agencies have options for dealing with non-compliance.
 These range from temporarily withholding payments to the non-Federal entity to withholding further Federal awards.

 Bottom-line: Non-compliance on one award could affect other awards at the same institution.